 Scenario 1: You Bought a Prebuilt PC

-If you bought a prebuilt PC from a brand like Dell, Acer, Asus, Lenovo, HP etc, then it should have a model or a serial number.
+It should have a model or serial number if you bought a prebuilt PC from a brand like Dell, Acer, Asus, Lenovo, HP, etc.

 The label can be found anywhere.
-It can be at the back of the chassis, on top of the chassis or underneath.
+It can be at the back of the chassis, on top, or underneath.

-The label often has both the serial number as well as the model number clearly indicated.
+The label often has both the serial number and the model number indicated.

-Once you have found the serial number or the model number, you can do one of two things.
-You can either call the manufacturer on the helpline and ask them regarding the wattage of the PSU in your PC, or you can check its specsheet online.
+Once you have found the serial or model number, you can do one of two things.
+You can either call the manufacturer on the helpline and ask them regarding the wattage of the PSU in your PC, or you can check its spec sheet online.

-Lets take Dell Inspiron 3880 Desktop for instance.
-So if you have this make and model of desktop you can head over to its specifications on the official website and check out its Power Supply Unit Wattage Ratings.
+Let’s take Dell Inspiron 3880 Desktop, for instance.
+So if you have this desktop make and model, you can head to its specifications on the official website and check out its Power Supply Unit Wattage Ratings.

-As you can see from the technical specs above, Dell Inspiron 3880 either has 200W or 260W PSU.
-This should give you a solid insight into whether your PSU is sufficient for adding more components or not.
+As you can see from the technical specs above, Dell Inspiron 3880 has 200W or 260W PSU.
+This should give you a solid insight into whether your PSU is sufficient for adding more components.

 Scenario 2: You Made a Desktop Build Yourself

-If you assembled a desktop PC yourself by buying all the components yourself.
-Or if you bought a PC which was assembled by a third party vendor, then there isn’t whole lot you can do to check the PSU wattage without some sort of disassembly
+Suppose you assemble a desktop PC by buying all the components or purchase a PC that a third-party vendor made.
+There is only a little you can do to check the PSU wattage without some disassembly.

-You can, however, refer to your old receipts to check the model name of the PSU or ask the the third party vendor regarding the details of your PC build.
+Please refer to your old receipts to check the model name of the PSU or ask the third-party vendor about the details of your PC build.

 2. Check Out the Labels on The Power Supply Unit

-The second way to figure out the wattage of your Power Supply unit requires a little disassembly.
-This method is a slightly tedious but the it can give you the most definitive answer to the wattage question.
+The second way to figure out the wattage of your Power Supply unit requires a minor disassembly.
+This method is slightly tedious but can give you the most definitive answer to the wattage question.

-Rest assured, though, this method does not require you to take any parts or plugs out.
-All you need to is remove the side panel of your desktop case.
+Don’t worry; this method does not require taking any parts or plugs out.
+All you need to do is remove the side panel of your desktop case.

-Once the side panel is removed, check for the specs sticker/label on the Power Supply Unit itself.
+Once the side panel is removed, please check for the specs sticker/label on the Power Supply Unit.
 A majority of the power supply units have the specifications label on them.
-This label can be located in any of the sides of the PSU.
+This label can be located on any of the sides of the PSU.

-From this rating label I can not only see the model number (Gigabyte GE M800A, but also see the max wattage rating which is 800W in this case.
+From this rating label, I can see the model number (Gigabyte GE M800A) and the max wattage rating, which is 800W.

 Also Read: How to Check if RAM is Dual Channel?

-Can You Use Power Meter or Multimeter to Check Power Supply Wattage Rating?
+1. Can You Use a Power Meter or Multimeter to Check Power Supply Wattage Rating?

 The Power Meter or a multimeter can only tell you the power BEING DRAWN.
-It does NOT tell you the MAXIMUM or the rated power of the Power Supply Unit.
+It does NOT mean you have the MAXIMUM or the rated power of the Power Supply Unit.

-In other words, if I have an 800W power supply, but if my components are using only 300W, then the Power Meter or the multimeter will show the reading as 300W, NOT 800W.
+In other words, if I have an 800W power supply, but my components use only 300W, then the Power Meter or the multimeter will show the reading as 300W, NOT 800W.

-The power drawn is affected by many factors including what components you have as well as the task you are performing.
-Gaming, for instance, draws more power as compared to word processing since with gaming the CPU and the GPU ramp up their voltage/clockspeed and thus increasing their performance and power draw.
+The power drawn is affected by many factors, including what components you have and the task you are performing.
+Gaming, for instance, draws more power than word processing since, with gaming, the CPU and the GPU ramp up their voltage/clock speed increasing their performance and power draw.

 Unfortunately, you cannot check the wattage rating of your PSU within the operating system.